 Additional duties vary by specialty.
 Environmental health consultants working within the government can monitor water supply and waste removal systems, help formulate environmental policy, perform regulatory site inspections and develop conservation plans.
 Those working in oil and gas collection and processing environments monitor the facilities to ensure workers are not exposed to hazardous materials.
 For land developments, environmental consultants gauge subsurface soil conditions to ensure new structures will be stable.

 Outlook for an Environmental Health Consultant

 Job growth for environmental health consultants is good overall.
-The U.S. Bureau of Labor Statistics (BLS) projected employment of environmental scientists and specialists (including health) to grow 11% from 2014 to 2024 (www.bls.gov).
-Jobs for conservation scientists, who work on forests, farms and protected habitats, were projected to increase by 7% over the same decade.
-The BLS expected environmental engineers to also have a projected 12% growth in employment from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) projected employment of environmental scientists and specialists (including health) to grow faster than average from 2018 to 2028 (www.bls.gov).
+Jobs for conservation scientists, who work on forests, farms and protected habitats, were projected to increase slower than average over the same decade.
+The BLS expected environmental engineers to also have a projected above average growth in employment from 2018 to 2028.

 In addition to analytical, investigative and research skills, environmental health consultants should have excellent organizational, communication and critical thinking attributes.
 The job growth expectations for environmental health consultants from 2018 to 2028 are strong.
 The minimum education is a bachelor's degree in a relevant field such as natural science or forestry.